Linux: rename, rename.ul, prename, perl-rename: what a confusion!

 The same procedure can be used for document names but the operator

-command but rather a command expressly
+cannot be the sed command but rather a command expressly

 dedicated to editing at the name level and not the content level.

-commands in Debian and Ubuntu,
+The rename commands in Debian and Ubuntu,

-in Fedora and perl-rename
+prename in Fedora and perl-rename in Arch use,

 precisely, a sed-like structure.